niemopen/ntac-admin/project-notes/docs/niem-pubs-v1.0-pn01/niem-pubs-v1.0-pn01.md

 - The PGB SHOULD submit to OASIS Admin either:
   - a [request for a Special Majority Vote to approve a Specification](https://www.oasis-open.org/project-administration-support-requests/form-request-a-special-majority-vote-to-approve-a-specification/)
   - a [request for a Special Majority Vote to approve a Specification with non-material changes](https://www.oasis-open.org/project-administration-support-requests/form-request-a-special-majority-vote-to-approve-a-specification-with-non-material-changes/)
-- A Special Majority Vote MUST be open for at least 7 days, and the voting window may be extended.
+- A Special Majority Vote MUST be open for at least 7 days.

 Note that the date an approved vote closes is considered the specification publication date.